Over time, methadone abuse will distort your ability to control your emotions, leading to negative consequences in all areas of your life.

 When to Consider Methadone Addiction Treatment

 Conditions involving chronic pain symptoms can make life miserable and exhausting.
-Prescription pain pill treatments provide much needed relief from distressing symptoms, but still carry abuse and addiction risks.
+Prescription pain pill treatments provide much needed relief from withdrawal symptoms, but still carry risks of abuse and addiction.

 While methadone’s use as an opiate addiction treatment medication is fairly well known, this drug is also used to treat conditions involving moderate to severe pain symptoms.
 As one of the more powerful opiate-based drugs, methadone’s use as a pain treatment carries a high risk of abuse and addiction.

-With frequent or ongoing use, the need for methadone addiction treatment becomes increasingly apparent within a person’s daily life.
-Knowing what types of signs to watch for can help you determine when the time has come to seek out methadone addiction treatment.
+With frequent or ongoing use, symptoms of the need for methadone addiction treatment are increasingly apparent.
+Knowing the signs of methadone addiction to watch for helps you determine when the time has come to seek help for your methadone addiction.

-If you need help finding a treatment program that meets your needs, call our toll-free helpline at 800-934-1582(Who Answers?) .
+If you need help finding a treatment program that meets your needs, call our toll-free helpline at 800-934-1582(Sponsored) .

 The Damaging Effects of Methadone Abuse